frankhuettner/shapleyvalue/README.md

 # shapleyvalue
-Calculates the Shapley value (using the potential function) This pyhton function calculates the Shapley value of a TU game
+This pyhton function calculates the Shapley value of a TU game.

 Examples are provided: calculate the Shapley Shubik index of the UN security council or the EU 27 (after Brexit)